svgpp/svgpp/doc/sphinx/color.rst

 ICC Color Policy Concept
 ---------------------------

-*ICC Color Policy* определяет способ получения экземпляра *ICC Color Factory* для конкретного контекста. Это позволяет учитывать состояние контекста (например, referenced color profiles) при создании цвета.
+*ICC Color Policy* defines which *ICC Color Factory* instance is used for the context.
+It can be used to configure *ICC Color Factory* in runtime, e.g. taking in account referenced color profiles in SVG document.

 ::